 This is Overlook Lodge.
 It was used by the owner’s family.

 Standing on these steps, you can look across the first floor, though the wood has rotted away, exposing the cellars below.

 Continue uphill.
-From the lodge, the summit of Overlook is only about ten minutes.
+From the lodge, the summit of Overlook is only about ten minutes away.

 Overlook Mountain Fire Tower

 The trail passes a small red cabin on the right.
-We’ll come back to this later.
+You’ll come back to this later.

-Stay on the trail as it winds left and enters the summit opening where, at last, the fire tower looms ahead rather impressively.
+Stay on the Overlook mountain trail as it winds left and enters the summit opening where, at last, the fire tower appears ahead, rather impressively.

 The DEC page states, “This is the newest of the five towers left in the Catskill Park, having been at its present location since only 1950.
 However, the tower itself is much older as it was originally constructed in 1927 on Gallis Hill, just west of Kingston.“ It’s currently in great shape.

 Warning!
 In warmer months, this hike includes potential exposure to rattlesnakes.

 Take extra care here.
 On hot days, rattlesnakes will sometimes sun themselves out in the open, here, sometimes right around the base of the fire tower.
 Rattlesnakes are not normally aggressive but, of course, extreme caution should be taken around these potentially deadly predators.
 Leave them well alone, and they’ll leave you alone too.